Preasmyer/NN-Melanoma-Metastasis/Data/README.md

 **images/** A subfolder containing visual assets related to the dataset.
 These are IHC images to be used in the neural networks.
 They are downscaled from ~ 80,000x80,000 pixels to 512x512.
 Future images may be slides from original images if NN accuracy calls for increased resolution.

+**image_slide_proccessor.ipynb** - A jupyterlab script that contains the code used to transfer images in NDPI form from the hard drives onto a local machine in .png form at a resolution of 512x512.
+Can be tweaked and used to create slides of various sizes and contains a filter to reduce non-informative slides, as well as create whole slide images of various sizes.

 ### Usage Notes